 "Seeking liberty and truth above suppression and mendacity!"

-Mitch McConnell (aka Moscow Mitch) Helping Russia More Than America
+Mitch McConnell (aka Moscow Mitch) Trump Enabler Helping Trump and Russia More Than America

 By MARIANNE LEVINESenate Majority Leader Mitch McConnell said Thursday he is backing a measure to improve election security after Senate Democrats slammed him for blocking bipartisan election security legislation.
 The amendment to an appropriations package would provide an additional $250 million to the Trump administration to assist states with improving their voting systems and preventing foreign interference.
 “I am proud to have helped develop this amendment and to co-sponsor it in committee,” McConnell said on the floor.
 McConnell has previously supported addressing election security through appropriations.
 McConnell added that the amendment brings the total funding for election security to $600 million since fiscal year 2018.